lixiao-yang/Electricity-Load-Prediction/README.md

 2. downstream forecasting with:
    - a Temporal Fusion Transformer (TFT) for `cluster_id in {10, 12}`
    - a DeepAR branch for cluster groups `2_3`, `7`, and `1_11`
+   - a direct XGBoost branch for singleton Cluster `6` / meter `MT_362`

-The TFT implementation lives under `tft/`, the DeepAR implementation lives under `deepar/`, and this root README is the primary project guide for the full pipeline.
+The TFT implementation lives under `tft/`, the DeepAR implementation lives under `deepar/`, the XGBoost implementation lives under `cluster6/`, and this root README is the primary project guide for the full pipeline.

 ## Workflow Summary